Last updated: November 2022

 When I was diagnosed with chronic dry eye after struggling for ten years, my doctor suggested scleral lenses.
 I was in the habit of saying yes to anything new the doctors asked me to try, since it seemed like I had exhausted every option in the past ten years.

 Having worn contacts for many years before my eye troubles began, I figured I had some idea of what it would be like.
 However, I discovered scleral lenses are unlike any other lenses I had seen before.

 They are a large, hard contact that rests directly on the “sclera” (the white part of the eye) with a vault over the cornea that holds saline, keeping your eyes hydrated.
 These lenses are usually somewhere between 15mm-24mm (for reference, a US Quarter is 24mm).1

-While this may sound quite uncomfortable, the contacts rest on the sclera, which has fewer nerve endings than the cornea, which can allow these to be more comfortable despite their large size.
+While this may sound quite uncomfortable, the contacts rest on the sclera, and they can still be comfortable despite their large size.
 These hard contacts can last 2-3 years, depending on your care for them.

 Why consider using them?